 (Available to currently enrolled UW students, faculty, and staff with a valid UW NetID and password.)

 Several universities maintain databases of external academic fellowships, scholarships, and grants.
-Most of these tools are publicly available, so rarely is an institutional affiliation needed to use them.
-These databases are a great way to focus only on funding for graduate students, and in many databases you are able to filter by citizenship status, academic discipline, and academic level (e.g. master's, doctoral, dissertation-specific, post-doc).
+Most of these tools are publicly available.
+These databases are a great way to focus only on funding for graduate students, and in many databases you are able to filter by citizenship status, academic discipline, and academic level (e.g. master's, doctoral, post-doc).